montagdude/CinnamonSlackBuilds-extended/README.md

 Finally, edit /etc/rc.d/rc.4 and add this near the top (just below echo "Starting up X11 session manager..."):

-# Try to use lightdm
 if [ -x /usr/bin/lightdm ]; then
   exec /usr/bin/lightdm
 fi

 Reboot, and if you have inittab set to boot to runlevel 4, you should be greeted by the slick-greeter lightdm greeter screen.
 Make sure cinnamon-session